Introduction:

 - Titanium (Ti): 871 +/- 406 ppm

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing these results.
 Please let me know if you have any questions.

 Tamara Rubin